 - Decide if you want to translate it automatically or send it to a translator.

 When a translator receives a translation job, they translate your content into the language requested.
 It is then sent right back to you for immediate display on your website.
 This smooth workflow makes the entire process of translating content into many languages much more manageable.

-Your WordPress website has a complex taxonomy system that includes data such as post categories and tags.
-Since taxonomies help with user experience and provides an easy way of navigating through your website, translating these smaller parts only makes sense.
+WordPress websites have a taxonomy system that includes data such as post categories and tags.
+Since taxonomies help with user experience and provide an easy way of navigating through your website, translating these smaller parts makes sense.

-To translate each category, first select the translate option.
+To translate each category, click the + icon.

-When you click on translate a popup will appear for you to fill in the translation for the related category.
+A popup will appear for you to fill in the translation for the related category.
 From there enter the translated word under Name and add a Description if you want to.
 A slug will automatically be assigned after you save the translated category.
-Click Ok.
+Click Save.

 After you have translated all of the categories you want they will automatically synchronize with your website’s translated content.
 The default language categories will appear with the default language content and the translated categories will appear with the translated content.

-Any content that does not fall under the category of posts, pages, or taxonomy gets translated via String Translation.
-This feature is only part of WPML’s Multilingual CMS package.
-However, it is worth noting for those who are interested in translating all aspects of their website.
+Any content that does not fall under the category of posts, pages, taxonomy, or menus gets translated via String Translation.

 Before you can begin using the String Translation, you must download it from your WPML account.
 This enables it on your website.